anveshmuppeda/helm/README.md

       port: {{ .Values.service.port }}
       targetPort: {{ .Values.service.targetPort }}
 ```

-In the protocol template directive, you can see a pipe ( | ) .
+> **_NOTE:_** In the protocol template directive, you can see a pipe ( | ) .
 It is used to define the default value of the protocol as TCP.
 So that means we won’t define the protocol value in values.yaml file or if it is empty, it will take TCP as a value for protocol.

-Create a configmap.yaml and add the following contents to it.
+Create a **configmap.yaml** and add the following contents to it.
 Here we are replacing the default Nginx index.html page with a custom HTML page.
 Also, we added a template directive to replace the environment name in HTML.

 ```yaml
 apiVersion: v1
 kind: ConfigMap